IceSaffroN/gremdesk/README.md

   - Local protocol actions (`gremdesk://...`)
   - JavaScript actions (`action`)
   - Copy-to-clipboard items (`data`)
-- Random wallpaper loading (with optional admin mode wallpapers)
+- Random wallpapers on load
 - Minimal by design: No accounts, no telemetry, no cloud dependencies

 ---